Uncomplicated Approach to Immutable Operating Systems

 dotnet='toolbox run --container dotnet-environment dotnet'

-It will now be possible to use the dotnet CLI directly from the Host OS.
+Now, you'll be able to use the dotnet CLI directly from the Host OS.